Burial and Memorial Benefits

 At the time of need your Family would contact a funeral home who will assist them with making burial arrangements at the national cemetery.
 You may wish to make pre-need arrangements with a funeral home.
 To schedule a burial: Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.

-Presidential Memorial Certificates (PMC) : The Presidential Memorial Certificate is an engraved paper certificate, signed by the current President, to honor the memory of honorably discharged deceased Veterans.
+Presidential Memorial Certificates (PMC): The Presidential Memorial Certificate is an engraved paper certificate, signed by the current President, to honor the memory of honorably discharged deceased Veterans.
 The Department of Veterans Affairs (VA) administers the PMC program by preparing the certificates which bear the current President's signature expressing the country's grateful recognition of the Veteran's service in the United States Armed Forces.
-Eligible recipients include the next of kin and loved ones of honorably discharged deceased Veterans.
-More than one certificate may be provided.

-Instructions for Ordering a PMC Using Our Toll-Free Fax Line : This service is available for PMC requests for all Veterans that are buried in a Private Cemetery, State Veterans Cemetery, and in a VA national cemetery.
+Instructions for Ordering a PMC Online, In Person, by Mail or by Fax: This service is available for PMC requests for all Veterans that are buried in a Private Cemetery, State Veterans Cemetery, and in a VA national cemetery.

 You may be eligible for a VA burial allowance if: